Sciatic Leg Pain in Sioux Falls SD

 The most common symptom of sciatic nerve irritation is when the pain flows consistently along the pathway of the nerve, especially when the pain is persistent on only one side of the body.
 There are considerable ways in which this pain can be experienced.
 Patients may experience a tingling sensation as well as aching or burning.
 The type of pain is often associated with the exact location of the irritation.
 It is possible that a patient suffering from sciatica will feel like they are being poked with pins and needles in their lower extremities, accompanied by weakness in the leg or foot of the affected nerve.

 As a general rule, sciatica develops slowly and progressively, rarely beginning with intense pain.
-The pain is normally exacerbated by long sitting sessions, bending, sneezing or coughing as well as sudden movements.
+The pain is normally exacerbated by long sitting sessions, bending, sneezing, or coughing, as well as sudden movements.

 The diagnosis of sciatica begins with your physician.
 Your physician will be able to take into consideration your medical history as well as evaluate your descriptions of the pain.
 It will also be necessary for you to undergo a complete neurological examination that will place an emphasis on your legs and spine.
-This includes the assessment of your sensory strength as you perform certain activities, allowing the doctor to assess your reflexes, muscle strength and any pain that may be caused by certain movements.
+This includes the assessment of your sensory strength as you perform certain activities, allowing the doctor to assess your reflexes, muscle strength, and any pain that may be caused by certain movements.

-In most cases, a conservative approach, such as chiropractic care, can be highly effective.
+In most cases, a conservative approach such as chiropractic care can be highly effective.
 Because sciatica can be caused by a number of issues, the treatments will vary based on the cause.
 This will depend heavily on your chiropractor.
 The term “conservative” in this context refers to treatments that are not invasive, which excludes surgical procedures and medication.
-A chiropractic approach would be focused on eliminating or minimizing the pain by addressing any spinal issues, restoring normal movement and function, subsequently reducing the irritation and inflammation.
+A chiropractic approach would be focused on eliminating or minimizing the pain by addressing any spinal issues, restoring normal movement and function, and subsequently reducing the irritation and inflammation.

 Should you have any questions concerning sciatica, call our team today at Bridges Chiropractic for help.